grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 1. Start from the end.
 1. Start by invoking a method if you have one.

-Pretty much all of these strategies work equally well with Statements that use mock objects, so I won't be describing them in detail again.
-In this chapter, I will focus on "Start by invoking a method if you have one" as it's the one I use most often.
-This is driven not only by my choice to use mock objects, but also by the development style I most often use.
-This style is called "outside-in" and all we need to know about it, for now, is that following it means starting the development form the input of the system and ending on the output.
-Many consider this counter-intuitive as it means we will write classes collaborating with classes that don't exist yet.
+Pretty much all of these strategies work equally well with Statements that use mock objects, so I'm not going to describe them in detail again.
+In this chapter, I will focus on one of the strategies: "Start by invoking a method if you have one" as it's the one I use most often.
+This is driven not only by my choice to use mock objects, but also by the development style I tend to use.
+This style is called "outside-in" and all we need to know about it, for now, is that following it means starting the development from the inputs of the system and ending on the outputs.
+Some may consider it counter-intuitive as it means we will write classes collaborating with classes that don't exist yet.
 I will give you a small taste of it (together with a technique called "interface discovery") in this chapter and will expand on these ideas in the next one.

 ## Responsibility and Responsibility